Teshager21/backgrounds-and-gradients/README.md

     3.Navigate to the location in your computer where you want the repo to be cloned

-    4. Type git clone   git clone  ,and paste the url you copied on step one.
+    4. Type git clone  and paste the url you copied on step one.

         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY